Join the Adventure

 From mountains to lakes, ski slopes to waterfalls, and everything in between, the High Country has always drawn us to explore, experience, and be immersed in the beauty of nature.
 Our rolling mountains welcome people from far and wide and provide endless opportunities for adventure.
 Unfortunately, more opportunities for adventure can translate to higher incidences of injuries, illnesses, and traumas.

 “As physicians and local leaders, we have chosen to serve our community through improving access to medical care for everyone, not just in the office, but as far-reaching as in the wild,” says Dr. David Brendle, Associate Program Director of the Boone Rural Family Medicine Residency Program.
-“We hope this conference can bring new ideas and innovation to the High Country, as well as opportunities to network and learn about practicing medicine in resource-sparse environments.”
 The conference is open to all – including physicians, residents, PAs, NPs, nurses, students, and more.

 Docs gone wild